Blog - Uncategorized

 Photo Credit: Florida Tile’s Slate Ledgerstone

-To start, look at the benefits your fireplace does offer.
-If it is more on the bland side and in need of a makeover, consider updating its facade.
+If it is more on the bland side and in need of a makeover, consider updating its façade.
 A textured stone look with a large wooden mantle above the hearth would add visual interest and immediately make guests feel cozy.
-If you have more elaborate furnishings in the room and want the fireplace to have a smoother look, a recessed fireplace with tile with a high gloss glaze will give it a modern feel.
+A recessed fireplace with tile with a high gloss glaze will give it a modern feel.

 Lighting is also important.
 Using a soft white bulb will keep the room looking warm and provide just the right amount of illumination to complement the flames coming from your focal point.
 Be sure to use a dimmer to set the mood.